max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-			var anim = new AnimateProperty( updateFunction (optional) )		// create a new animation instance called 'anim' anim.startFunction = function(){}								// called on animation start anim.updateFunction = function(v, vLinear){}					// called on each animation frame, with animation value (0-1) as its first argument. the second argument is the linear animation value. these ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). anim.endFunction = function(){}									// called on animation end anim.onReverseChange = function(){}								// called when the forwards direction of the animation is changed anim.duration = 1												// duration in seconds, default is 1 anim.reverseDuration = 1										// reverse duration in seconds, default is .duration anim.delay = 0													// delay before starting animation, default is 0 anim.reverseDelay = 0											// delay before starting animation when reversed, default is .delay
+			var anim = new AnimateProperty( updateFunction (optional) )		// create a new animation instance called 'anim' anim.startFunction = function(){}								// called on animation start anim.updateFunction = function(v, vLinear, runtime){}			// called on each animation frame, with animation value (0-1) as its first argument. the second argument is the linear animation value. these ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). the third argument is runtime (seconds). anim.endFunction = function(){}									// called on animation end anim.onReverseChange = function(){}								// called when the forwards direction of the animation is changed anim.duration = 1												// duration in seconds, default is 1. tip: for a continuous animation, set duration to Infinity and use the 'runtime' argument in the updateFunction anim.reverseDuration = 1										// reverse duration in seconds, default is .duration anim.delay = 0													// delay before starting animation, default is 0 anim.reverseDelay = 0											// delay before starting animation when reversed, default is .delay